laravel/docs/requests.md

         // ...
     }

-The `anyFilled` method returns `true` if any of the specified values is not an empty string.
+The `anyFilled` method returns `true` if any of the specified values is not an empty string:

     if ($request->anyFilled(['name', 'email'])) {
         // ...